My French Model 1777 Cavalry

 While the original purpose of this essay was to tell about my Indian made model 1777 musketoon I bought from a Canadian company via the Internet, I have also expanded it to include what I know about flintlocks, how they work and how to maintain them including the flints, the frizzens, the loading and the cleaning.
 If you find that I have made any serious mistakes or something doesn't work for you, please write me at my geojohn mail address -- and not in my guestbook -- and tell me about it.
 The last thing I want to do is spread bad information about black powder shooting because, quite frankly, there is already way too much of it out there as it is.

 Before I really get going and before I get the people who make and sell these muskets mad at me, I should say that most of the work I performed on my musketoon was not absolutely necessary if all a guy wants is a reenactor's gun.
 Of course, there were many tasks that had to be performed such as drilling out the touch hole, but if you don't fire the piece much, rehardening the frizzen as I did might not be necessary.
+One word of caution though, be sure the flint is not held at an "up" angle, but very slightly points down or you will get gouging like I did.
 The lock is in the mortise hole pretty good as it comes from the seller, so perhaps putting it in real solidly as I did really isn't all that necessary.
 Refinishing the stock is certainly up to you, I just like the the way it now looks.
 Cutting out the cheek section of the stock isn't necessary, especially if you don't plan to live fire it with real bullets.
 Making the screw ends look pretty is not high on everybody's list of things to do.
 Bedding the barrel's tang as I did isn't necessary except maybe for those who plan to shoot full loads and a heavy lead round ball.
 Finally, messing around with the mainspring and the trigger pull force as I did is something many people would be horrified at and if the spring works without breaking, you might simply want to leave it alone.

 So why did I bother doing all these things (that I will shortly describe to you) if many of them weren't absolutely necessary?
 I did them because I wanted a musketoon that was well made and as close as possible to the quality of the musketoons that were made in the 1700s.
 I wanted a musketoon that could stand up to the rigors of battle on horseback with the reliability and strength of my ancestor's gun.
 I wanted a fusil that my ancestor could actually carry into battle and it wouldn't let him down.
 In addition to all that, I wanted my musketoon to be something as good as the best gun available and something I would be proud of without any reservations and you know what, I am reasonably sure that I have achieved it.